 Object permanence means that you know an object or person still exists even when they are hidden and you can’t see or hear them.
 This concept was discovered by child psychologist Jean Piaget and is an important milestone in a baby's brain development.

 Developing object permanence is important because it’s the first step to other types of symbolic understanding and reasoning, such as pretend play, memory development, and language development.
 Object permanence requires you to have a mental representation of an object.
 This concept of things and people in their world having permanence is also important for their emotional development, including developing attachments.

-Based on his studies, Jean Piaget believed that the age for object permanence is when a baby is around eight months old.
+Based on his studies, Jean Piaget believed that the age for object permanence is when a baby is around 8 months old.
 According to Piaget’s stages of development, object permanence is the main goal for the earliest, sensorimotor stage.
 In this stage, infants learn mainly through their senses, including sight, touch, taste, sound, and movement.

-However, more recent research shows that babies start to understand object permanence between four and seven months of age.
+However, more recent research shows that babies start to understand object permanence earlier, between 4 and 7 months of age.
 Most babies develop object permanence by the time they are 6 months to a year old.

-This development milestone takes time for your baby to understand and doesn’t occur overnight.
-Your baby also may enjoy engaging in activities that involve object permanence on some days and not others.
+This development milestone takes time for your baby to understand and doesn’t happen overnight.
+Your baby also may enjoy activities that test object permanence on some days but not on others.
 This change is common.

 What Can You Do to Help Your Baby Develop Object Permanence?

-Playing games like peekaboo is a fun way to help your baby practice this cognitive skill.
-Activities, books, and games that involve things that are hidden that then appear are good choices to help develop object permanence.
+Playing games such as peekaboo is a fun way to help your baby practice this cognitive skill.
+Activities, books, and games that involve things that are hidden and then reappear are good choices to help develop object permanence.
 These games can also help your baby start to understand that even when objects or people go away for a little while, they will be back.

 Here are some games you can play with your baby that help them strengthen their object permanence.